 Car Pulling to One Side

 A car pulling to one side during braking is usually due to uneven braking force across the wheels.
 Causes of uneven braking include sticking callipers, uneven brake pad wear, or varying brake fluid pressure.
 Sticking callipers can cause one side of the braking system to engage more than the other, leading to a pull to one side.
+It is also important to monitor the wear and condition of rear brake pads to ensure even braking force and prevent the car from pulling to one side.

 A car pulled to one side requires a professional inspection to identify and resolve the issue.